chadblinman/MC624_remote/README.md

 Interface to the main unit is via RS485 using the interface board found here:  https://arduino-info.wikispaces.com/RS485-Modules

-I am relatively new to programming, so this code may be wildly inefficient...but it works.
+I am new to Arduino programming, so this code may be wildly inefficient...but it works.